thriveweb/sailinginparadise/content/posts/2020-03-18-sailing-during-covid-19-pandemic.md

 ---
 UPDATE 1 JUNE 2020

 In line with government directions we can now offer charters for up to 20 guests.
+We look forward to welcoming you on board.

 [Please enquire about our special last minute rates here.](/booking-enquiry)